 This is a storytelling experiment, looking at the most creative street in Austria.

-On the 25th birthday of Kulturkonzepte – who live at No. 9 – we will get together and visit sites (street art, a cafe, university, digital pioneers, musicians, perfume-makers and a rooftop) to hear stories about how the arts and innovation are developing.
+Following our very popular first walk, marking the 25th birthday of Kulturkonzepte – who live at No. 9 – and which was also the 100th Jane’s Walk in Vienna (everybody who came along got free home-made cakes and buns) in early May, Wien Museum and Creative Mornings Vienna have asked us to repeat the walk.
+We will get together and visit sites (street art, a cafe, university, digital pioneers, musicians, perfume-makers and a rooftop) to hear stories about how the arts and innovation are developing.
 What are the challenges, and which new solutions are they finding?